equinor/ert/docs/source/creating_custom_jobs.rst

   INJ3: 2
   PROD7: 1

-Where you can see the "two producer, one injector" cycle has been successfully applied.
+where you can see the "two producer, one injector" cycle has been successfully applied.